autistic-symposium/blockchain-science-py/magick-py/README.md

 #### Simple linear encryption and decryption of a msg vector with a sampled error vector

 In this simple experiment of learning with error (LWE), we operate our message vector over a ring modulo `mod`, so some information is lost.
-This is not a problem since Gaussian elimination can be used to recover the original message vector (*i.e.*, it works over a ring modulo `mod`).
+Luckily, Gussian elimination can still be used to recover the original message vector as it works over a ring modulo `mod`.

 The steps of this experiment are the following:

-1. Represent a message vector `m0` of size `m`, where each element has a modulus `mod`.
+1. Represent a message vector `m0` of size `m`, where each element has modulo `mod`.
 2. Encrypt this message with a simple `B = A * s + e + m0`, where `s` is the secret and `e` is the error vector.
 3. Set the ciphertext as the tuple `c = (B, A)`
 4. Decrypt `c = (B, A)` for a given `s`, such that `m1 = m0 + e`.